-o.
-Special Pay: Special payment, including standby, overtime, premium, and other special payments, shall be calculated in accordance with the applicable provisions of this Memorandum.

-p.
-Payment in Full: Compensation paid pursuant to this Memorandum shall be payment in full for services rendered in a County position.
-No employee shall accept any other compensation for services performed in such position.
+- o.
+Special Pay: Special payment, including standby, overtime, premium, and other special payments, are calculated in accordance with the applicable provisions of this Agreement. - p.
+Payment in Full: Compensation paid pursuant to this Agreement is payment in full for services rendered in a County position.
+No employee shall accept any other compensation for services performed in such position. - q.

-q.
 Exceptional Qualifications: At the request of the appointing authority and subsequent to a recommendation by the Personnel Director, the County Executive may approve a salary above the established entry step for the class in order to recruit an individual who has demonstrated superior knowledge and ability and whose combined education and experience represent substantially better preparation for the duties of the class then required by the minimum employment standards.
-In the application of this provision, consideration shall be given to current employees in the same class who possess comparable qualifications, and, if determined equivalent, adjustments shall be made by the County Executive.
+In the application of this provision, consideration is given to current employees in the same class who possess comparable qualifications, and, if determined equivalent, adjustments are made by the County Executive.